asiacanady/s18-a06/README.md

     - To merge the datasets you need to find the census tract for each block in the population data.
 By definition this is the first 6 digits of the block number.
     - However, the data portal has a bug where it dropped the leading digit if it was a zero.
 Thus you need to convert the census blocks to strings, and then pad them to length 10 with a leading zero using the `.str.zfill()` function.
     - The census tracts in the `tract_community.csv` mapping are full GeoIDs.
 The first few numbers represent Cook County.
 To match he tract in the popultaion data you can ignore these digits and take only the last 6 digits by converting them to strings and indexing.
+        - For example, you will want to pair `Census Tract` 17031031000 in tract_community.csv with `CENSUS BLOCK` 310003002 in `Population_by_2010_Census_Block.csv`.
     - Finally you can merge the two datasets and group by Community area and aggregate the populations.

 5. Merge the dataset you created in #4 with a count of homicides by community area to calculate the homicide rate per 100,000 capita in each community area.
-Merge this with the socioeconomic data, which contains the name of each community area, to find the community area with the highest crime *rate*.
+Merge this with the socioeconomic data, which contains the name of each community area, to find the community area with the highest homicide *rate*.
 Include the name of this community area and its homicide rate in a comment at the end of `q5.py`.

 6. Load the [police stations data](https://data.cityofchicago.org/Public-Safety/Police-Stations/z8bn-74gv).
 Join the crime data with the stations on police district.
 For each crime, calculate the distance to the police station in miles.
 Then plot a histogram of these distances and save it to `crimes_by_distance.png`.